dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-07-20-its-not-about-long-lived-branches.md

 title: It's not about long-lived branches that's a problem
 ---

 It's not about long-lived branches per se that's an anti-pattern.
-It's about coding alone for too long without the feedback.
+It's about coding in isolation for too long without getting the feedback.

 Feedback if I solved the right problem, in the right way and if my work didn't invalidate, syntactically and semantically, work someone else has done in the meantime.